Daemonite/material/docs/4.6/material/lists.md

 You need this markup in order to style properly a two-line list : `<li class="list-group-item list-group-item-action d-flex list-group-item-two-line"></li>`.

-Compared to the one-line list, we have just added CSS class `list-group-item-two-line`.
+Compared to the one-line list, we have just added CSS class `.list-group-item-two-line`.

 Both primary and secondary text must be wrapped in a separate `<span>`, and both texts are wrapped in a `<span class="list-group-item-text"></span>` for perfect positioning.